Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Then reality bites.

-That reality is that unless you find home fitness equipment you can tolerate (or even enjoy), then weight loss will be much, much harder.
+That reality is that unless you find home fitness equipment you can enjoy (or at least tolerate), then sustaining weight loss will be much, much harder.
 As well as listing the calories burned and types of workout for each category of fitness machine – I have addressed this ‘elephant in the room’ below.

 Let’s start by being honest with ourselves, exactly what kind of cardio equipment will you use regularly?

-Here is a quick list of your options.
-I’m sure there are one or two which are a hard-no – great – let’s skip to the ones that work.
+Here is a quick list of your fat burning options.
+I’m sure there are one or two which are a ‘hard-no’ – great – let’s skip to the ones that work.

 I have covered the most popular fitness machines: Treadmills, exercise bikes, cross trainers, rowers and steppers.
 After this, EMS belts and vibration plate trainers get a mention.
-These are brilliant for the final steps.
-Once you get rid of the excess weight, they will add tone to make you feel great.
+Those are brilliant for the final steps.
+Once you get rid of the excess weight and subcutaneous fat, they will add tone to make you feel great.

 You will find calorie burn ranges, pros and cons and options for different budget levels below.